 When it comes to the sound in your home theater room, don’t rely on automatic or standard settings.
 Your individual room has its own unique sound needs, and it’s best to optimize your sound for your room.
 There are test/setup DVDs that you can buy to optimize your sound and video together, and a lot of receivers have programs to optimize your equipment with your room.

 While it may take some time to get the sound right, it’s best to take a good chunk of time toward making sure each of your components is giving off the right sound for the space.
-You don’t want a subwoofer that is overtaking the sound, and you don’t want to turn your surround sound speakers up too high that they blow out quickly.
+You don’t want a subwoofer that is overtaking the sound, and you don’t want to turn your surround sound speakers up too high that they blow out quickly, something that can also happen to soundbars as well (our explanation why).
 Make sure you’re optimizing the overall sound, not just one component.
 Sit in different areas of the room to hear different experiences, and make sure you are happy with the sound in all areas.

 Do: Consider updating and upgrading your furniture, lighting, and decor.

 Don’t: Think that a home theater is complete with great sound alone.

 When you love a great sound, it’s easy to get caught up in the sound equipment, because it is your top priority.
 But believe it or not, a great sound isn’t everything you need for the best home theater, in fact, if you’ve read our full tutorial, you’d know there are many ways to improve an entertainment system.
 Everything in the room will add or subtract to your listening and watching experience, not just the sound.